Week 7 Sunday NFL DFS picks, lineup advice for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Week 7 on Sunday

 Building winning NFL DFS lineups requires finding the right mix of big-name fantasy stars to combine with NFL DFS sleepers when making NFL DFS picks.
-Among the marquee matchups in the early window of the Week 7 NFL schedule are Saints vs. Bears, Patriots vs. Titans, and Eagles vs. Vikings.
-In the afternoon window, there is Broncos vs. Giants, Commanders vs. Cowboys, and Packers vs. Cardinals, all of which could be fast-paced offensive contests.
+Among the marquee matchups in the early window of the Week 7 NFL schedule are Chiefs vs. Raiders, Patriots vs. Titans, and Eagles vs. Vikings.
+In the afternoon window, there is Colts vs. Chargers, Giants vs. Broncos and Commanders vs. Cowboys, with Dallas vs. Washington having the highest total of any Week 7 contest.

 Which players should you target in your core NFL DFS picks for Week 7 on Sunday, and which potential NFL DFS values could help your NFL DFS lineups cash?
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Sunday, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.